ASP.NET 4 Beta 2 Breaking Changes

 In ASP.NET 1.1, the System.Web.HttpCachePolicy.SetOmitVaryStar method was added, which you could call to suppress the Vary:* header.
 This method was chosen because changing the emitted HTTP header was considered a potentially breaking change at the time.
 However, developers have been confused by the behavior in ASP.NET, and bug reports suggest that developers are unaware of the existing SetOmitVaryStar behavior.

 In ASP.NET 4, the decision was made to fix the root problem.
-The Vary:* HTTP header is no longer emitted from responses that specify <@OutputCache Location="ServerAndClient">.
-As a result, SetOmitVaryStar is no longer needed in order to suppress the Vary:* header.
+The Vary:* HTTP header is no longer emitted from responses that specify the following directive:

 If pages in your application must emit Vary:*, call the AppendHeader method, as in the following example: